aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 > :warning: **Don't automatically run end-to-end tests on branch push or PRs**.
 A malicious attacker can submit a pull request to attack your AWS account.
 Ideally, use a blank account without any important workload/data, and limit `AWS_ROLE_ARN_TO_ASSUME` permission to least minimum privilege.

-### Examples

-As part of the repo you will find an examples folder at the root.
-This folder contains examples (written with CDK and SAM) of deployable AWS Lambda functions using Powertools for AWS Lambda (TypeScript).

-To test your updates with these examples, you just have to:

-1. Build your local version of *aws-lambda-powertools-typescript* npm packages with `npm run package -ws` while in the root folder
-2. Move to the examples folder of your choice
-    ```sh
-    cd packages/examples/cdk
-    # or
-    cd packages/examples/sam
-    ```
-3. Update their references in examples
-    ```sh
-    npm install ../../packages/**/dist/aws-lambda-powertools-*
-    ```
-4. Run cdk tests
-    ```sh
-    npm run test
-    ```
-5. Deploy
-    ```sh
-    npm run cdk deploy
-    # or
-    sam build  --beta-features
-    sam deploy --guided
-    ```

-The last step will deploy AWS resources, therefore, you will need an AWS account, and it might incur some costs which should be covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
-If you don't have an AWS Account, follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 ### Local documentation

 You might find useful to run both the documentation website and the API reference locally while contributing.